• Skip to primary navigation

 Apple cider vinaigrette

-Apple cider vinaigrette being poured onto salad.
+Apple cider vinaigrette being poured onto spinach salad with almond feta, candied pecans, and green onions.

 This tangy vinaigrette is made with a few simple ingredients that are reminiscent of fall.